belen-albeza/hikari-no-ghost-theme/README.md

 - `page.hbs`: What gets rendered when you are viewing a static page.
 - `post.hbs`: What gets rendered when you are viewing a single post.
 - `tag.hbs`: What gets rendered when you are filtering posts by tags.
+- `partials/menu.hbs`: What gets rendered as the menu

 ### Adding Twitter and Github buttons in the footer